Subglandular Breast Augmentation Treatment & Management

 Deflation

 Several years ago, the author used textured saline implants in approximately 100 patients, and deflation resulted in 5 patients, which is highly unacceptable.
-Except for those 100 surgeries, the author has used smooth-walled saline implants in approximately 1600 patients since 1992 and has had only one deflation.
-However, deflation is certainly a known risk and may well happen in the future due to fold faults, which are continuous flexing of the implant edge that, like repeated bending of a paper clip, can cause failure of the implant.
+In approximately 1600 patients in whom the author used smooth-walled saline implants, only one deflation had occurred at the time of this writing.
+However, deflation is certainly a known risk and could well happen due to fold faults, which are continuous flexing of the implant edge that, like repeated bending of a paper clip, can cause failure of the implant.
 Rarely, the filling valve can be defective.

 Rippling of the implant [2]

 Although this occurs more frequently in patients who have thin breast tissue following pregnancy or who have deep stretch marks, it can occur in any patient.
 Silicone implants have a much lower incidence of rippling because the gel adheres to the elastomer lining, which helps to keep it from rippling.
-(Silicone gel implants will be allowed for all uses some day.)
 Hydrogel, where available, also results in less rippling.
+[5]

 Outcome and Prognosis